As we have seen, pairs provide a primitive “glue” that we can use to

 In the words of Francis A. Walker (MIT’s third president):

-All his life he had borne himself most faithfully and heroically, and he died as so good a knight would surely have wished, in harness, at his post, and in the very part and act of public duty.
+as so good a knight would surely have wished, in harness, at his post, and in

-rotates a
+91Rotate180 rotates a

 painter by 180 degrees (see Exercise 2.50).
 Instead of rotate180

-we could say (compose flip-vert flip-horiz)
+we could say (compose flip-vert flip-horiz), using the compose

 procedure from Exercise 1.42.

-uses the vector operations described
+92Frame-coord-map uses the vector operations described

 in Exercise 2.46 below, which we assume have been implemented using some